DavidJ92/Pro-README/README.md

 1. Open your terminal or command prompt.
 2. Navigate to the `READMEPro` directory.
+3. Open `index.js` file in the integrated terminal.
 3. Run `node index.js` to start the application.
 4. Answer the prompts to provide information about your project.
 5. Once all prompts are answered, the application will generate a `README.md` file in the same directory.